lighting8282/KAR-Poptracker/README.md

 # Kirby Air Ride – PopTracker Pack

+** SIDENOTE:** Most of these icons are for the upcoming release which is slated for July of 2026!

 A [PopTracker](https://github.com/black-sliver/PopTracker) pack for **Kirby Air Ride (GameCube, NTSC)** with full [Archipelago](https://archipelago.gg) autotracking support.